LeNPaul/jekyll-starter-kit/README.md

 ## Introduction

-jekyll-starter-kit is a Jekyll theme that was built to be 100% compatible with [GitHub Pages](https://pages.github.com/).
+Jekyll Starter Kit is a Jekyll theme that was built to be 100% compatible with [GitHub Pages](https://pages.github.com/).
 If you are unfamiliar with GitHub Pages, you can check out [their documentation](https://help.github.com/categories/github-pages-basics/) for more information.
 [Jonathan McGlone's guide](http://jmcglone.com/guides/github-pages/) on creating and hosting a personal site on GitHub is also a good resource.

 ### What is Jekyll?